-Each year around 40,000 young women become mums and most of these pregnancies are unplanned.
+Each year around 20,000 young women under the age of 18 become mums and almost half of these pregancies are unplanned.
 It's not an unusual thing to happen so there are lots of places to go for help.
 Some days, you’ll feel as though you know exactly what you want to do and how you’re going to get there.
 But sometimes, you might feel completely overwhelmed by everything that’s happening.
 Remember, you’re not alone.

-Connexions is a good place to start and there are lots of other people who can offer advice and support.
-Your Connexions Personal Adviser can put you in touch with all the right people during your pregnancy and afterwards.
+A Connexions Personal Adviser can put you in touch with all the right people during your pregnancy and afterwards.
 We won’t judge or criticise.
 We’re here to find out what you want and give you the help and support you need to get you there.
-We've got special Advisers who support young parents.
-Call us, or come into your local Connexions Centre to find out more.

 Most of the time workers will not share any information about you with anyone else unless you tell them they can.
 This is called keeping your information confidential.
 However, if you tell them that you or someone else are in danger or being harmed in some way they will pass information on to others in order to protect you.